starburst997/advent-of-code/README.md

 Please feel free to [point out](https://github.com/starburst997/advent-of-code/issues) any optimization that could've been used or different ways I could've approach a problem to run it faster.
 I *love* to improve, this is somewhat a training exercise as well.

-`TODO: Add non-visual-studio way to build for other platforms`
+`TODO: Add non-visual-studio way to build for other platforms` `TODO: Add list of all puzzles in README`